clairesarraille/airbnb_price_prediction/README.md

 # Business Case:
 Currently, "The majority (of hosts) go with their own research, knowhow and gut," according to an Aibnbirbnb representative in Winter 2023.
 Experience and domain knowledge for type of property, location, and setting are of paramount importance for setting realistic prices.
 The problem is that first-time hosts looking to set the price of their first-ever listing don't have reviews or experience from pior properties.
-To put it simply, first-time hosts lack the wisdome of experience to draw upon, and new listings lack data!
+To put it simply, first-time hosts lack the wisdome of experience to draw upon, and new listings lack the on-going feedback that review data provides.

 # Use Cases:
 1. Sustainable Price-setting